Looking to get a six-pack? For most guys that could be broken down to:

 For example, average and overweight guys often already have decently strong and large enough abs.
 So their main challenge will be to burn some fat off while maintaining their current levels of strength and muscle mass.
 If you feel like that’s you, you can find our six-pack article for average guys here.

-But if you’re skinny or skinny-fat (sometimes called an ectomorph), your biggest challenge will be building up a good amount of muscle all over your body—including your abs.
+But if you’re skinny (sometimes called an ectomorph), your biggest challenge will be building up a good amount of muscle all over your body—including your abs.
+(If you’re skinny-fat, see our six-pack article for skinny-fat guys here as you’ll need to deal with small abs *and* bodyfat.)

 The good news is that while you’re building muscle, you could also give your abs and obliques a bit more attention at the same time.
 And with smart programming for ab development, you could build a more functional and resilient core at the same time, giving your core an athletic and naturally effortless look.